dharanidadi/Week_0/README.md

     listener()
 ```

-We have to make the python scripts executable.
+We have to make the publisher and subscriber python scripts executable.
 The command for that:

 ```python
 chmod +x <name of the python script>.py